kristofferlind/mean-projise/README.md

 npm test

 #Coverage
-Coverage report is only from clientcode, if you can tell me how to combine results from
+Coverage report is only from client code.
+Need to get lcov from mocha and combine it with lcov from karma for a combined result.

 #Contributions
 Feel free to help me learn/build something useful.
 Code reviews and/or pull requests would be awesome.